cedrickcantero/elastik-app/README.md

 4. **ENV Variables**
    for the env variables ask the author, once you have it, create a .env file in /backend and paste the contents from the file

+5. **Once you have the env variables** npm run start it will start both frontend and backend